donotabide/vimQuick/README.md

 ----------------------

-### Combine previous commands with a number in the beggining to create
-### more dynamic movement around the text
+''' Combine previous commands with a number in the beggining to create more dynamic movement around the text'''

 1)  b, d
 2)  b